Dying of Whiteness: Media interviews

 As a guest on HBO's Real Time with Bill Maher, Metzl said that the politics that claim to make America great again result in making working-class white lives harder, sicker, and shorter.
 Metzl said that he devoted seven years traveling through the South tracking what happens when you block healthcare reform for a decade while making huge tax cuts.
 From a medical and a data angle, these policies were as dangerous to people as asbestos, secondhand smoke and not wearing seatbelts and were contributing to a shortened life span.
 Other mainstream media outlets interviewed Metzl including The Brian Lehrer Show, in which he described how he along with colleagues interviewed people regarding the ACA.
 In this interview, Lehrer asked Metzl to describe more about Trevor, a participant in one of the focus groups.
-Trevor died from liver disease that would have been preventable if he had had access to health care but until his dying breath agreed with the policies that prevented ACA improvements because he did not want his tax dollars to pay for Mexicans or "welfare queens".
+Trevor died from liver disease that would have been preventable if he had had access to health care.
+But until his dying breath, he agreed with the policies that prevented ACA improvements because he did not want his tax dollars to pay for Mexicans or "welfare queens".